ssj-ali/ML-Project2/README.md

 # ML-Project2
-Predict Weight of a human by height, age, gender (linear regression)
+Predict Weight of a human when height, age & gender is given Algorithm Applied = linear regression